Robustness assessment of large audio language models in multiple-choice evaluation: Introduction

 \section{Introduction}

 Understanding auditory information is essential for fostering natural human-machine interactions.
 Following the rapid advancement of multimodal large language models (MLLMs), the field of large audio language models (LALMs) has emerged quickly.
-Recently, numerous LALMs have appeared, including LTU \cite{gong2023listen}, SALMONN \cite{sun2024video}, GAMA \cite{ghosh2024gama}, Audio Flamingo 2 \cite{ghoshaudio}, Qwen2.5-Omni \cite{xu2025qwen2}, Audio Resoner \cite{xie2025audio}, Kimi-Audio \cite{ding2025kimi}, and Audio Flamingo 3 \cite{goel2025audioflamingo3advancing}.
+Recently, numerous LALMs have appeared, including LTU \cite{gong2023listen}, SALMONN \cite{sun2024video}, GAMA \cite{ghosh2024gama}, Audio Flamingo 2 \cite{ghoshaudio}, Qwen2.5-Omni \cite{xu2025qwen2}, Audio Reasoner \cite{xie2025audio}, Kimi-Audio \cite{ding2025kimi}, and Audio Flamingo 3 \cite{goel2025audioflamingo3advancing}.
 Evaluation of these models is critical for ranking their performance and identifying limitations, thereby facilitating advancement in the field.
-To this end, several benchmarks have appeared, initially focusing primarily on foundational tasks \cite{huang2024dynamic, yang2024air, wang2024audiobench, huang2024dynamic2}.
-More recently, additional benchmarks have begun to incorporate reasoning abilities, such as MMAU \cite{sakshi2024mmau}, MMAR \cite{ma2025mmar}, SAKURA \cite{yang2025sakura} and MMSU \cite{wang2025mmsu}.
+To this end, several benchmarks have appeared, initially focusing primarily on foundational tasks (e.g., speech recognition) \cite{huang2024dynamic, yang2024air, wang2024audiobench, huang2024dynamic2}.
+More recently, additional benchmarks have begun to incorporate reasoning abilities, such as MMAU \cite{sakshi2024mmau}, MMAR \cite{ma2025mmar}, SAKURA \cite{yang2025sakura}, MMSU \cite{wang2025mmsu}, and MMAU-Pro \cite{kumar2026mmau}.

 A significant portion of these benchmarks operate within the multiple-choice question-answering (MCQA) framework.
 This approach is well-established in the LLM domain \cite{zheng:2024:LLM_MCQ, hendrycks2020measuring, zellers2019hellaswag, wang2024mmlu} due to its simplicity and alignment with human testing practices \cite{zheng:2024:LLM_MCQ}.
-Consequently, a considerable amount of LALM evaluations use MCQA, often resulting in a single performance metric for each benchmark or category.
+As a consequence, a considerable amount of LALM evaluations use MCQA, often resulting in a single performance metric for each benchmark or category.
 However, as studied for the LLM realm, this approach is sensitive to minor modifications, such as changes in the order of options or variations in prompts \cite{zheng:2024:LLM_MCQ, balepur-etal-2025-best, nalbandyan-etal-2025-score}.
-Thus, it is crucial to investigate these effects in the context of LALMs to ensure the development of robust evaluation methods.
+Moreover, some MCQA items may be solvable from the question and answer options text (language bias).
+Benchmarks are the primary instrument through which the field tracks progress; if accuracy does not capture genuine model capability, reported improvements may be an artifact of evaluation fragility rather than true advancement.
+Thus, to understand the true abilities and limitations of the models, it is crucial to investigate these effects in the context of LALMs.